mszep/pandoc_resume/resume.md

 * Random tidbit

-* Other sort of impressive-sounding thing you did
+* Other sort of impressive-sounding thing you did [LONG]

 ----